-The Technical Peer Review Committee (TPRC) is comprised of technical & scientific staff appointed by Policy Review Panel members from each county and Tribal representatives (and alternates) selected by the North Coast Tribes according to the "Tribal Representation Process" as defined in the NCRP MoMU.
-The TPRC nominates and submits prospective Co-Chair nominees for Policy Review Panel selection and approval.
-The TPRC provides support to the Policy Review Panel via the evaluation of projects and plan development.
-Expertise on the TPRC includes fisheries, ecology, engineering, geology, agriculture, watershed planning and management, water infrastructure and energy.
+The Technical Peer Review Committee (TPRC) is comprised of two technical & scientific staff (and alternates) appointed by Policy Review PanelPRP members or the-Board of Supervisors from each county, as well as and-Tribal representatives (and alternates) selected by the North Coast Tribes according to the "Tribal Selection & Representation Process" as posted on the NCRP website with related Tribal nomination and voting documents.
+The TPRC nominates and submits prospective Co-Chair nominees for Policy Review PanelPRP selection and approval on an as-needed or biennial basis.
+The TPRC provides support to the Policy Review PanelPRP via the evaluation of projects and plan development.
+Expertise on the TPRC includes fisheries, traditional ecological knowledge, ecology, engineering, geology, agriculture, climate change, forest health, watershed planning and management, water infrastructure and energy.